 Subjective Units of Experience

-Havening uses a subjective Units of experience it goes from 0 to 10.
-During a havening session the progress of depotentiation of the stressor is tracked by the use of this scale.
-The SUE scale allows the practitioner and client to measure the movement in the flow of sensations and emotions.
-This is practiced is after each round of havening to help guide the process of healing and help in measuring effectiveness of the chosen target.
+Havening uses the subjective units of distress scale (SUDS), which goes from 0 to 10.
+During a session, the progress of reducing target the stressor tracks progress by using this scale.
+The SUDS scale allows the practitioner and client to measure the movement in the flow of sensations and emotions.
+After each round of havening, the SUDS scale is used to help guide the healing process and help measure the effectiveness of the chosen target.

 Thinking of Trying the Havening Technique?
 Here’s What You Need to Know